MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/azure-scaffold.md

 * **Metrics** are numerical information emitted from within a resource that describe the performance and health of a resource
 * **Diagnostic Logs** are emitted by an Azure service and provide rich, frequent data about the operation of that service.

 This information can be viewed and acted upon at multiple levels and are continually being improved.
-Azure provides shared, core and deep monitoring capabilities of Azure resources through the services outlined in the diagram below.
+Azure provides **shared**, **core** and **deep** monitoring capabilities of Azure resources through the services outlined in the diagram below.
 ![monitoring](./_images/monitoring.png)

 ### Shared Capabilities